rust-lang/book/src/ch06-03-match.md

 ```

 Rust knows that we did not cover every possible option, and even knows which
 pattern we forgot!
-This is referred to as being "exhaustive", we must exhaust
+This is referred to as being "exhaustive": we must exhaust
 every last option possible in order to be valid!

 This analysis isn't perfect, however.
 This will also error: